 The San Jose City College Biology Program offers lecture and lecture-laboratory classes to meet a variety of student needs.
 Our department’s curriculum is organized into three different academic pathways: A) Majors biology courses, B) Allied Health courses for pre-professionals (e.g. pre-nursing, pre-physical therapy, etc...), and C) Bio-literacy (for non-majors courses for general education requirements.)
 While all coursework can be used for transfer to four year colleges and universities, the Allied Health pathway is in many ways a beginning Occupational Program for the health care industry where employment opportunities currently abound.

 Our biology department faculty members are committed to creating an encouraging learning environment.
 They spend generous amounts of extra time with students to help clarify course work, and offer education and career guidance.

 Students planning to transfer into an upper division program need to contact the Transfer Center to obtain the latest information.
-Catalogs are available providing an overview of what is required.
-Each college or university expects the transfer student to have completed certain courses, however the requirements vary from one institution to the next.
+Catalogs are available but they only provide an overview of what is required.
+Each college or university expects transfer students to have completed certain courses; however, the requirements vary from one institution to the next.
 With the above in mind, the department recommends that students planning to transfer into a Biological Science major consider taking the following courses: